o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 ## Data Model {#security-datamodel}

+This section is modeled after the template described in {{Section 3.7 of ?I-D.ietf-netmod-rfc8407bis}}.

-The YANG module specified in {{datamodel-module}} defines a schema for data with data nodes that contain read-only state.
-It is designed to be accessed via network management protocols such as NETCONF {{?RFC6241}} or RESTCONF {{?RFC8040}}.
-The lowest NETCONF layer is the secure transport layer, and the mandatory-to-implement secure transport is Secure Shell (SSH) {{?RFC6242}}.
-The lowest RESTCONF layer is HTTPS, and the mandatory-to-implement secure transport is TLS {{?RFC8446}}.
+The YANG module specified in {{datamodel-module}} defines a data model that is designed to be accessed via YANG-based management protocols, such as NETCONF {{?RFC6241}} and RESTCONF {{?RFC8040}}.
+These protocols have to use a secure transport layer (e.g., SSH {{?RFC4252}}, TLS {{?RFC8446}}, and QUIC {{?RFC9000}}) and have to use mutual authentication.

-The Network Configuration Access Control Model (NACM) {{?RFC8341}} provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.
+The Network Configuration Access Control Model (NACM) {{!RFC8341}}
+provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

-The module does not expose any data nodes that are writable, or RPCs.
-As such, there are no additional security issues related to the YANG module that need to be considered.
+There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., "config true", which is the default).
+All writable data nodes are likely to be reasonably sensitive or vulnerable in some network environments.
+Write operations (e.g., edit-config) and delete operations to these data nodes without proper protection or authentication can have a negative effect on network operations.
+The following subtrees and data nodes have particular sensitivities/vulnerabilities:

+interfaces:
+: TBC

+devices:
+: tbc

 # IANA Considerations {#iana}